OpenHack

 Ideal for

-Large organization requiring SSO, audit logs, RBAC, on-prem deployment, and dedicated support.
+Large organizations requiring SSO, audit logs, advanced RBAC, on-prem deployment, and custom integrations.

 What this tier adds

-Adds unlimited members, SSO/SAML, audit logs, advanced RBAC, custom inference budget, on-prem option, and dedicated CSM.
+Adds unlimited members, SSO/SAML, audit logs, dedicated CSM, on-premise option, and custom budget.

 Hidden costs & gotchas